Supported Providers

 Tool Calling Support

 For HuggingFace serverless inference models, you need to make sure that the model you are using supports tool calling.
 We DO NOT check for tool calling support in HuggingFace models.
-If you are using a model that does not support tool calling, it will default to regular chat, even if the tool_nodes
+If you are using a model that does not support tool calling, it will default to regular chat, even if the tool_nodes parameter is provided.

-In case of HuggingFace, model_name
+In case of HuggingFace, model_name must be of the format:

 Here are a few example models that you can use: